 You can hear about the best ideas coming out of marketing research while meeting the researchers themselves.
 It is also the conference where researchers can network with colleagues and clients, learning about the critical and invaluable new tools and techniques.

-The program is shaping up to be one that anyone engaged in any capacity with tourism research really cannot miss, from thought-provoking general sessions to specialized concurrent break-out sessions, workshops and more.
+The program is shaping up to be one that anyone engaged in any capacity with tourism research or tourism performance-based marketing really cannot miss, from thought-provoking general sessions to specialized concurrent break-out sessions, workshops and more.
 Our keynote speakers include:

 I’d also like to introduce you to Kanga and Roo, our Conference Mascots.
 They have already had a series of adventures in Miami and will continue to help us with the conference here in Australia.
 Please have a look at their Facebook page.